TikhonJelvis/website/drafts/Debugging-Haskell-Type-Errors/index.md

 In this spirit, here are the three principles I use to deal with harder type errors:

   1. **Read the error**: when you load your code and see a bunch of red text, don't panic.
 Stop and read the errors—the error messages are the compiler's best attempt to tell you what's going on, and they're where we will start our debugging process.
   2. **Think in constraints**: Haskell's type system works like a set of constraints (and type *inference* works like constraint solving).
-When you see an error, read it as “here is an *inconsistency* in your code's type” and not “here is exactly where your code is *wrong*”.
+When you see an error, read it as “here is an *inconsistency* in your code's types” and not “here is exactly where your code is *wrong*”.
-  3. **Divide and conquer**: if the fix is not immediately clear from the error message, you either need to *change some other part of the code* or, at the very least, you need to *understand some other part of the code* to figure out a fix.
+  3. **Divide and conquer**: if the fix is not immediately clear from the error message, you need to *understand other parts of the code* to figure out a fix.
 Use the compiler, the types and the structure of the code to find which other parts are relevant.

 Let's dive into each principle and see how to put them into action.